 Crater Lake Camping Tips

-If you’re planning to camp or hike near Crater Lake, plan for inclement weather.
+If you're planning on Crater Lake camping or hiking, plan for inclement weather.
 Even in the summer temperatures can drop to freezing at night and summer thunderstorms come up quickly in the evenings.

 Always check to be sure the campground, hiking trail, or National Park you want to visit is open before you go.